9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 ```
 What is the first line of code?
 ```
-Number that line of code.
+Number the first line of code.
-5) Move the Pixel Bot after each line.
+5) Move the Pixel Bot after reading each line.
 Trace its path or shade in a square.
 6) Continue reading and stepping one line at a time.
 7) Read and step through three new examples with the class.
 Design problems on the fly, making them interesting and complex enough.

 ,,,

-4) Students call out first line of code.
+4) Students call out the first line of code.
 5) Students call out where Pixel Bot should move.
 6) Students continue helping to read the code.